+The more money you have, the more freedom you have.
 The more freedom you have, the more confident you can be in your daily life.
 You have shackles on your mind which keep you from taking chances.
 Taking chances is the only way to be happy and confident.
-Free your mind to be confident.

-If you need to channel vanity or the need to feel superior to act, then so be it.
+If you need to channel negative thoughts like vanity or arrogance to act, then so be it.
+The only difference between the hateful critic and and an intense rival is often how they chose to respond to these feelings.
 When I feared talking to girls during the day, I made myself act by not caring what people thought.

 When I realized that a lot of my friends were just as scared, I made myself act.
 I did this because I thought I was better than them.
 Whether this is true or not is irrelevant.
 All that matters is that I took action.
 The action got me results.

 It doesn’t matter who you are; The more action you take, the easier it is to fool yourself into being confident.
 This is because nothing makes you feel better than success.

 Overthinking is the greatest barrier to success.
 This is the infamous analysis paralysis.
 The cure is simple: act first, worry later.

 I once read that “it’s easier to act your way into a new way of thinking than it is to think yourself into a new way of acting”.
 Confidence is a state of mind and nothing else.

 At the end of the day, it’s a thought process that makes you act with the conviction that your desires will come to pass.
 If you take physical action that leads you closer to your desire–even if you don’t believe you can do it when you start–your confidence will gradually increase.